Cancer Research UK logo.

 How you have your operation

-To remove your lung cancer you might have open surgery or keyhole surgery.
-Most people have open surgery.
+To remove your lung cancer, you might have open surgery (thoracotomy or sternotomy) or keyhole surgery.

-Your surgeon makes a cut that runs around the side of the chest.
+Your surgeon makes a cut between the ribs that runs around the side of the chest.
 This is called a thoracotomy.
 Sometimes the cut may only be a few centimetres long.
 But it can also be longer and run from under the nipple around to your back under the shoulder blade.

 Keyhole surgery